-Collins wrote this song about the anger he felt after divorcing his first wife Andrea in 1979.
-He was so devastated that he left Genesis for a short time.
-All the original songs on the Face Value
+Collins wrote this song about the anger he felt after divorcing his first wife, Andrea Bertorelli, in 1980 - he was so devastated that he left Genesis for a short time.
+All of the original songs on the Face Value

 album, including the followup hit "I Missed Again

 ," were at one time intended to be "messages" to his first wife in an attempt to lure her back to him.

 The lingering tension caused by the divorce led Collins to the title, as these negative feelings were "In The Air," and affecting not just the couple getting divorced, but the entire family.